8 Best Coolmax Socks

 Oddly enough, these socks are currently only offered in a size Large.
 A large will fit shoe sizes 9 - 12.5 (men's).
 They have a nice foot feel thanks to the midfoot spandex and seamless toes.

 Thanks to the Coolmax fabric in these socks, there is a great amount of breathability.
-These socks are specifically designed to provide airflow around the foot, proving a comfortable environment for your feet.
+They are specifically designed to provide airflow around the foot, proving a comfortable environment for your feet.
 The weave of the fabrics is specially designed for faster heat dissipation.

 These socks absorb moisture and sweat quickly.
-Oddly enough, users have commented that they take longer than usual to dry when washing, but there haven’t been any complaints about them feeling wet in the shoes.
+Users have commented that they take longer than usual to dry when washing, but there haven’t been any complaints about them feeling wet in the shoes.
 An added bonus to Coolmax technology is that it also gives the socks a decent amount of odor resistance.

 Solax has added reinforcements into the areas of these socks that are typically the weakest.
 They are reinforced with durable fibers in the heel and toe.
 There are three pairs included in each pack and you can expect them to last for quite a while.